Caioledan/Movie-Reservation-System/README.md

 # Movie Reservation System API

 A robust, scalable, and cloud-native RESTful API built with NestJS for managing a movie theater reservation system.
 This project handles everything from user authentication and movie scheduling to real-time seat reservations and secure payment processing via Stripe.
+This project was based on this [https://roadmap.sh/projects/movie-reservation-system](https://roadmap.sh/projects/movie-reservation-system) project.

 ## Live Demo & Documentation